About First Gens

 Migrant-owned small business will lead to an estimated 200,000 jobs created in the next 5-10 years.

-- Migrant or Refugee-led: There must be at least one migrant or refugee owner aged 18 years or older who will participate in the program.
+• CALD entrepreneurs: there must be at least one culturally or linguistically diverse (CALD) founder/owner aged 18 years or older who will participate in the program.

-- Engaged: The owner(s) must intimately understand their business and be looking to grow.
+• Engaged: The founder/owner(s) must intimately understand their business and be looking to grow.

 Application process